-This report contains the findings and recommendation of review the effectiveness of the annual governance framework, including the system of internal control and system of internal audit for review by Audit Committee.
-It also contains the Annual Governance Statement (AGS) for the 2008/09 Statement of Accounts (SoA) for review and approval, in accordance with the Accounts & Audit (Amendments) Regulations, 2006.
+This report contains the findings and recommendations of the review of the effectiveness of the annual governance framework, including the system of internal control and system of internal audit for review by Audit Committee.
+It also contains the Annual Governance Statement (AGS) for the 2009/10 Statement of Accounts (SoA) for review and approval, in accordance with the Accounts & Audit (Amendments) Regulations, 2006.